seljabali/notes_to_self/backend/ktor/ktor_notes.md

 ## Application
 When networking requests come in it is converted to an `ApplicationCall` and goes through a pipeline which is owned by the Application.
 The pipeline consists interceptor(s), providing routing, compression, etc.

-## Module
-A user-defined function receiving the Application class that is in charge of configuring the server pipeline, install features, registering routes, handling requests, etc.
-- First thing that it's called.

-## Application
 - Subclasses Pipeline.
 - It is a pipeline.
 - Has 5 Phases: